-Yes; the school configuration must include one or more of grades K through 12.
-Schools on the same campus (same address) with one principal, even a K-12 school, must apply as an entire school.
+The school configuration includes one or more of grades K-12.
+Schools on the same campus with one principal, even a K-12 school, must apply as an entire school.

-The school should have been in existence for five full years, that is, from at least September 2013 and tested grades must have been part of the school for at least the past three years.
+The school has been in existence for five full years, that is, from at least September 2014 and grades participating in statewide assessments must have been part of the school for at least the past three years.

 The nominated school has no history of testing irregularities, nor have charges of irregularities been brought against the school at the time of nomination.
 If irregularities are later discovered and proven by the state, the U.S. Department of Education reserves the right to disqualify a school’s application and/or rescind a school’s award.

-The nominated school should not have been identified by the state within the last two years as “persistently dangerous.”
+The nominated school has not been identified by the state as “persistently dangerous” within the last two years.

-The nominated school or district should not be refusing Office of Civil Rights (OCR) access to information necessary to investigate a civil rights complaint or to conduct a district wide compliance review.
+The nominated school or district is not refusing Office of Civil Rights (OCR) access to information necessary to investigate a civil rights complaint or to conduct a district wide compliance review.

-There should be no findings of violations of the Individuals with Disabilities Education Act in a U.S. Department of Education monitoring report that apply to the school or school district in question; or if there are such findings, the state or district has corrected, or agreed to correct, the findings.
+There are no findings of violations of the Individuals with Disabilities Education Act (IDEA) in a U.S. Department of Education monitoring report that apply to the school or school district in question; or if there are such findings, the state or district has corrected, or agreed to correct, the findings.